danielwaterworth/qbf-rust/README.md

-This is a QBF solver written in rust.
-It was written primarily as a learning exercise.
+This is an AIG-based QBF solver written in rust.
+The current strategy is to do expansion up to some bound, then enumeration.
+It also does some basic AIG-based optimizations.

-As things currently stand, it is completely naïve and does the exponential bad thing without much in the way of optimizations or heuristics.
-Future plans involve optimistically sending off subproblems to picosat and selective expansion.
+As QBF solvers go, it's nothing special... yet.

 The input format is non-CNF, but prenex-normal.
 Here's an example: